 - They want to reduce the amount of risk transfer insurance premium.

-You may not need a captive for that.
+Hence, you may not need a captive.

 In some cases all you really need is to pursue a high deductible or retention program option with your insurer.
 Alternatively, you may self-insure the predictable portion of your loss exposure and unbundle your insurance services, which means that you buy insurance coverage above your own retention level, hire a third party administrator to handle your claims and other loss control services that you might otherwise might be getting from your insurers.